Featured Artist Interviews

 Ann: The text in this new series of paintings is subtler, almost erased, compared to the work in last fall’s “True Vision” Exhibition.
 I don’t want to direct the viewer too much this time through words.
 I’ll let the image and colors speak for themselves and give the viewer room to develop a response.

-Gallery One Featured Artist: Diana Rogers
+Featured Artist Interview with Diana Rogers

 G1: In the Her Season exhibit, your artist statement talks about the connections between the change of seasons and transitions in our lives.
 How does this impact your artwork?